Caffeinated-Code/FibroTarget-Liver/reports/screening_responses/README.md

 > activated mesenchymal or HSC/myofibroblast-like state

-That label is honest.
-It tells the biology without pretending the compact analysis can cleanly separate HSCs, portal fibroblasts, pericytes, and myofibroblasts.
+This label honestly tells the biology without over reaching that the compact analysis can cleanly separate HSCs, portal fibroblasts, pericytes, and myofibroblasts.

 ## 05. Donor-Aware Differential Expression And Biomarker Discovery